The ReAktion

-The ReAktion is a Chilean alternative rock band from Santiago founded in 2010.
+The ReAktion is a Chilean Croatian alternative rock band from Santiago founded in 2010.
 The band's current lineup comprises founder member Simon Rojas Hoces together with brothers Ernesto "Virgo" Domić and Esteban Domić.
 The band is known for dealing with subjects such as social conscience, environmentalism.
 Their sound has been described as a high energy wall of sound, backed by steady drum beats and atmospheric vocals.
 Their skeptical message is what defines their lyrical and musical content.

 They released three studio albums.
 Their debut album Selknam was produced by Garth Richardson in The Farm Studios in Vancouver, Canada released in 2015.
 Their second album Similitude came out worldwide during 2017, both albums released by the record label Mainia Recordings in Los Angeles, California.
 What a Day is their third studio album which exposes critically the migrant crisis, 2019–20 Chilean protests.
 Under the watchful eye of Europeans, the current trio enjoys well-deserved media attention after ten years of musical journey, a persistence that has fueled the daily lives of the band in the old continent considered as key social whistleblowers among the community.
 Their first EP BeLIEve in rEVOlution was released in 2011, the band has recorded eight official videoclips.

 They have expanded their career throughout North America and South America, touring and performing in Knotfest, Texas Showdown, Kushstock Festival and other major shows under Sid Wilson's management with press exposure in Rolling Stone, Revolver, Loudwire.
 The band has performed in humanitarian causes and main venues across Europe in countries such as; Germany, the United Kingdom and vastly across Eastern Europe.